SysKitTeam/docs-spdockit/configure-and-extend-spdockit/backstage-screen.md

 ---
-title: Backstage Screen
-description: >-
-  This article describes the available SPDocKit Backstage actions and when to use them.
+description: This article describes the available SPDocKit Backstage actions and when to use them.
-author: Tomislav Kunaj
-date: 25/5/2017
 ---

 # Backstage Screen